 It is also possible to write the function inline as lambda, if your transformations aren’t that complex.
 Suppose we only want to return the age of a person; here, the code would look like the following:

 And the output should be this:

 Now, after 3 intense tutorials on Data transformations on Spark RDD, we will focus on Actions in Spark in the next tutorial.

-If you enjoyed this tutorial, make sure to read the entire Apache Spark Tutorial.
+There is of course much more to learn about Spark, so make sure to read the entire Apache Spark Tutorial.
 I regularly update this tutorial with new content.
 Also, I created several other tutorials, such as the Machine Learning Tutorial and the Python for Spark Tutorial.
 The official Apache Spark page can intensify your experience.
 Your learning journey can still continue.